The Nulling Interferometry Cryogenic Experiment (NICE): Architecture, requirements, and preliminary warm precursor results: Requirements

 \section{Requirements}

 NICE is a technology demonstrator for the LIFE mission, and the requirements for NICE must be derived such that it could operate as the nulling beam combiner in LIFE.
-At the top level, NICE is similar to other high-contrast imaging systems, largely characterized by two key performance metrics: sensitivity and contrast\cite{Douglas_2018}.
+At the top level, NICE is similar to other high-contrast imaging systems, largely characterized by three key performance metrics: sensitivity, contrast, and spectral bandwidth\cite{Douglas_2018}.
 Specifically, NICE should be able to receive two input beams and combine them such that light from a simulated on-axis star is nulled out, while light from a simulated off-axis planet is transmitted to the detector with high efficiency.

 Efforts are still ongoing to finalize the LIFE requirements, such that they can systematically be traced back to the LIFE science goals.
 A tentative set of requirements on the LIFE measurement performance has already been derived\cite{Dannert_2025_How}, and we choose this as a starting point for deriving the NICE requirements.
 The requirements we set for NICE, summarized in \cref{tab:nice1_reqs}, are intentionally more ambitious than necessary to account for potential upcoming changes in the LIFE requirements.